A Call to Review: Challenging the Revised Flood Overlay Guidelines on the Gippsland East Coast

 !!!!
 Verifiable evidence now indicates that the business community of Loch Sport is impacted by the consequences of this flood overlay decision.!!!!!!

-The revised flood overlay guidelines have been rescinded by the City of Greater Geelong Council and the Warrnambool Council.
 The WGCMA serves as an advisory body.
-The members of the Wellington Shire Council possess the authorization to discontinue the implementation of the 2.7-meter flood levels, projected for 2100, which were slated for introduction in 2024, citing a lack of substantial supporting data for the underlying flood guidelines.
+The Wellington Shire Council possess the authorization to discontinue the implementation of the 2.7-meter flood levels, projected for 2100, which were slated for introduction in 2024, citing a lack of substantial supporting data for the underlying flood guidelines.

 The Victorian Government, with the support of the WGCMA, has changed the development conditions to the unchanged 2004 Flood Overlay report on the 2100 100-year flood overlay guidelines.
 Notifications were sent to the impacted Loch Sport residents stating that the WGCMA will not approve new development, business and residential, on vacant land on the East Coast including Loch Sport.